Our Treatment Programs

 The Clinic provides timely access to an outpatient evaluation for individuals who have had or who suspect they have had a mild traumatic brain injury or concussion.
 Early evaluation has multiple benefits:

-• Early diagnosis and treatment of symptoms of concussion such as headache or sleep problems may accelerate recovery and prevent disability.
+- Early diagnosis and treatment of symptoms of concussion such as headache, dizziness or sleep problems may accelerate recovery and prevent disability.

-• Providing education and reassurance to patients and their family members about the expected time for and course of recovery allows construction of appropriate – but temporary - accommodations at home, school or work until recovery is complete.
+- Providing education and reassurance to patients and their family members about the expected time for and course of recovery allows creation of appropriate – but temporary - accommodations at home, school or work until recovery is complete.
 The Traumatic Brain Injury team approaches the evaluation and treatment of mild traumatic brain injury or concussion according to the following principles:

-o A program of directed psychological care – revolving around Cognitive Behavioral Therapy methodologies to help you manage other symptoms.
+- A program of directed psychological care – revolving around Cognitive Behavioral Therapy methodologies to help you manage other symptoms.
 Since January, 2010 (as of September, 2014) 50 patients have been treated with our mixed approach including symptom managememt education including sleep and exercise, Cognitve Behavioral Therapy, progressive relaxation, and work or school accommdations.